 Signs placed in the right-of-way that are not part of the roadway system are considered illegal under Pierce County Code.
 Such signs impact visibility for motorists and pedestrians, and impede Pierce County road maintenance activities.

-Pierce County road crews remove illegal signs from the right-of-way on a regular basis.
+Pierce County road crews remove illegal signs from the right-of-way as needed.
 Call (253) 798-6000 or complete the Request for Acton Form to report an illegal sign.

 Political signs are allowed under the Freedom of Speech.
 Learn more about political signs under Temporary Signs in the Pierce County Code (18B.10.040).